 - ensure they have access to data that they can use for reporting

 - help them understand the importance of evidence-based engagement

 A Tool User can:

 - create a log-in to access the tool created for their organisation

-- use the tool content to auto generate a Sustainability Action plan
+- use the tool content to auto generate a sustainability/social value action plan

 - use the plan to outline where they can contribute to organisational objectives